-Stacked maize plants containing Bt11, MIR162, MIR604 and GA21 maize were compared with relevant control maize lines that had not been genetically modified.
+Stacked maize plants containing Bt11, MIR162 and GA21 maize were compared with relevant control maize lines that had not been genetically modified.
 Commercial varieties were also included in the comparison where possible.

-The stack studies were conducted with the stacks Bt11 x MIR162 x MIR604 x GA21 and Bt11 x MIR162 x GA21 maize.
+The stack study was conducted with the higher level stack Bt11 x MIR162 x MIR604 x GA21 maize.
+This approach is consistent with the EFSA guidance.